Princess Maria Theresa of Bourbon-Two Sicilies

 Maria Teresa of Bourbon-Two Sicilies (Full Italian name: Principessa Maria Teresa Maddalena di Borbone delle Due Sicilie) (15 January 1867, Zürich, Switzerland - 1 March 1909, Cannes, France) was the only child of Prince Louis of Bourbon-Two Sicilies, Count of Trani (heir apparent of the defunct throne of the Two Sicilies) and his wife Duchess Mathilde Ludovika in Bavaria.
-Maria Teresa was a member of the House of Bourbon-Two Sicilies and became a member of the House of Hohenzollern-Sigmaringen and titular Princess of Hohenzollern through her marriage to Prince Wilhelm of Hohenzollern (later Prince of Hohenzollern).
-She was called Mädi in the family and had a lifelong friendship with her cousin the Archduchess Marie Valerie of Austria.
+Maria Teresa was a member of the House of Bourbon-Two Sicilies and became a member of the House of Hohenzollern-Sigmaringen and titular princess of Hohenzollern through her marriage to Prince Wilhelm of Hohenzollern (later Prince of Hohenzollern).
+She was called Mädi in the family and had a lifelong friendship with her cousin Archduchess Marie Valerie of Austria.

 Marriage and issue

-Princess Maria Teresa of Hohenzollern with her daughter, Princess Augusta Viktoria (later Queen of Portugal), 1890.

 Maria Teresa married Prince Wilhelm of Hohenzollern, eldest son of Leopold, Prince of Hohenzollern and Infanta Antónia of Portugal, on 27 June 1889 in Sigmaringen.
 Maria Teresa and Wilhelm had three children: